During the Great War, 116 young men who had attended Blackburn Orphanage in Lancashire, went to war to fight for their

 I guess I was still trying to convince myself that the project would be worth it when, at the reception following the unveiling, I was by chance introduced to Melanie Warren, the author of the book.
 Whilst we chatted, it became clear that if there was a piece of theatre to be found in the history of Blackburn Orphanage, it was not in dramatizing someone else’s story, but moreover, it being the catalyst for a new one, a new journey.

-We exchanged details and I promised myself I would read the book … but I still didn’t.
+We exchanged details and I promised myself I would read the book … but I still didn’t get to the end.

 It took guilt the following year and a trip to Majorca to confine myself to a chair in the sun and read it.

 As I absorbed the book, I made copious notes and cross-referenced local and international history, but I was struggling.
 After a week of doing more work than I would have done if I had actually been at work, I found I was writing an essay but not progressing a piece of theatre.
 I figured the problem was finding that fragment of history which would bring the Dixons to life; more importantly, bring what they stood for to life.

 The end of the holiday was approaching and I persevered and in chapter twelve of this thirteen chapter book, it suddenly stood out, glaringly obvious.
 116 ‘old boys’ had gone to war and 10 had not come back, one of whom was a young man only known by his name William North (local history researchers have since found more old boys who were killed in action but are not recorded in the book).
 And the second to the last paragraph sealed the purpose of the piece with the last line: “Poignantly, the archives give us no further detail about his death, but like the rest, he would never be forgotten.”
 But the point was, he had been.
 His story never got a chance to be told, to be heard.I then scribbled on the empty space beneath it “…then why not give him a voice.”